Macioa/MinCurryPipe/README.md

-# Minimal Curry and Dynamic Pipe
+# Minimal Curry and Pipe

 One Pipe to rule them all,
 <BR>